simaosamouco/Rockets/README.md

 ### 5. API calls to fetch the cell image are not being cancelled when the cell is reused.
 The logic around the cell was improved by adding a view model that could handle the task of fetching the image from an URL, cancel that task when preparing for the cell reuse and managing the data format for the labels.
-This new implementation makes sure that the cell is cleaned up before being reused, preventing data display inconsistencies.
+This new implementation makes sure that the cell is cleaned up before reused, preventing data display inconsistencies.

 ### 6. New instance of `JSONDecoder` being created everytime RocketsServices decodes something.
 The code was opimized so that certained instances were not created everytime, such as `JSONDocoder` in the `RocketsServices` and `DateFormatter` in the `LaunchCell`.

+### Note
+I am aware that some of the implementaions might be a little overkill for a small project like this.
+I tried to develop an app that could grow into something bigger and that follows the SOLID principles.

 # ABOUT THE APP